Aims & HISTORY

 The festival at present

 Since its modest beginnings, the festival has expanded vastly so that it now covers eleven days.
-As well as an extensive range of vocal solo classes, there are classes for adult and junior choirs, piano, brass, woodwind, recorder, strings and percussion, as well as school orchestras and bands.
-In addition Choral Workshops have been introduced for both Juniors and Adults, plus Special Needs, Toddler, Music for the Brain workshops and A dance showcase extravaganza.
+As well as an extensive range of vocal solo classes, there are classes for adult and junior choirs, piano, brass, woodwind, recorder, strings and percussion, as well as ensembles and bands.
+In addition Choral Workshops have been introduced for both Juniors and Adults, plus Special Needs, Toddler, Baby, Music for the Brain workshops, an adult disco and a dance showcase extravaganza.

-There is also a Speech and Drama section which includes solo verse-speaking, prepared reading, solo and group dramatic classes and poetry-writing.
+There is also a Spoken Word section which includes solo verse-speaking, prepared reading, mime, solo and group dramatic classes and poetry-writing.

 It is affiliated to the British & International Federation of Festivals for Music, Dance and Speech.